paupino/rust-decimal/README.md

 Enable `diesel` PostgreSQL support.

-## `fast-div`
+## `legacy-ops`

+As of `1.10` the algorithms used to perform basic operations have changed which has benefits of significant speed improvements.
-Alternative division algorithm which has significant speed improvements.
-This is enabled by default since it is both faster as well as fixes some minor division bugs, however to maintain backwards compatibility can be opted out of by disabling default features.
+To maintain backwards compatibility this can be opted out of by enabling the `legacy-ops` feature.

 ## `serde-float`